Chapter 6

 b.
 U.S. agreed to pay the damage claims of American shippers.

 c.
-Thus, America's only peacetime military alliance for a century and
+Thus, America's only peacetime military alliance for a century

 a half was ended